Remembering the men from the Kingsdown and Creekside Cluster

 Henry attested on 3rd November 1915 to join the 29th (Vancouver) Infantry Battalion.
 This Battalion was first authorised on 7th November 1914 and embarked for Liverpool aboard the SS Missanabieon 20th May 1915.
 From there, the Battalion was stationed and training at Dibgate, Lydd, Brabourne Lees, Sellinge, Stone Hill, Otterpool and then Shornecliff from where it marched to Folkestone on 17th September 1915 bound for Boulogne.
 From Boulogne, the Battalion moved to St. Sylvestre, Aldershot Camp, and finally into action at Tea Farm, billeting at Locre.
 A tragic accident led to one of the first casualties in the Battalion on 13th October - "75320 Private Clarke W.D.
 "A" Company - shot in head while trying to open the breach of his rifle with his foot.
 Rifle having jammed."
 It was not enough to be shot at; faulty or poorly maintained equipment could be costly too.

-It is not clear exactly when Henry joined his Battalion at the Front.
+It appears Henry joined his Battalion around November 1915 before arriving at the Front.
 However, allowing for at least six months of travel and training, he probably arrived in France around May/June 1916.

 War Diary for 29th (Vancouver) Canadian Battalion - 2nd Canadian Division